Winegrowers Supplies - Rootstocks for Grafted Vines

 5. Müller-Thurgau, Huxelrebe, Reichensteiner, which have only moderate wood-ripening and poor winter-frost resistance, should not be on 5BB, particularly in more northerly districts.
 Faberrebe, Regner and Würzer should also not be on 5BB.

-Here is a table of rootstock information from French (and German) nurseries:-
+Here is a table of rootstock information:-

 Rootstock